Teradata/product-help/ServerMgmt/Release-14.05/Settings/Remote-Authentication-en.md

 **Request Retries** - 0 to 10.

-**Request Timeout** - Type the number of seconds for the Agent to wait before the RADIUS server responds and the Agent retries the request.
+**Request Timeout** - The number of seconds for the Agent to wait before the RADIUS server responds and the Agent retries the request.

-**Shared Secret** - Type the shared secret that the RADIUS server uses to validate the Agent requesting the remote session.
+**Shared Secret** - The shared secret that the RADIUS server uses to validate the Agent requesting the remote session.